Destination

 Ghana

-Beyond modified histories written by mainly non-Africans, only little is known about Ghana, its vast and diverse rich cultures, its role in decolonization and African unity, and how it maintains its pivotal role as a leader in continental renaissance and sociocultural reintegration of the African diaspora, from experiences and oral sources of Ghanaians themselves.
-Ghana is a country in Western Africa situated on the coast of the Gulf of Guinea.
-With a human population of about 30 million (2021 Population and Housing Census) spanning several different ethnic groups.
-It is rich in a diversity of people and ethnic cultures, minerals, forests and diverse animal life.
-The country is the first African country south of the so-called Sahara that gained independence, after Liberia, Sudan, and Egypt.
-Widely known as one of the most peaceful countries in the world, Ghana boasts of a warm and vibrant social life, unique hospitality, and respect for visitors.
+Beyond the modified histories written mainly by non-Africans, only little is known about Ghana, its vast and diverse rich cultures, its role in decolonisation and African unity, and how it maintains its pivotal role as a leader in continental renaissance and socio-cultural reintegration of the African diaspora, from the experiences and oral sources of Ghanaians themselves.
+Ghana is a country in West Africa situated on the coast of the Gulf of Guinea.
+With a human population of around 30 million (2021 Population and Housing Census) spanning several different ethnic groups.
+It is rich in a diversity of people and ethnic cultures, minerals, forests and diverse wildlife.

-Socially, Ghana counts among the most peaceful countries in Africa (Institute for Economics & Peace, 2021).
-Drawing on quite a high sense of collectiveness, the people of Ghana maintain a communal social functioning that encourages tolerance, peace, and cohesion between people.
-Though ethnically very diverse, social bonding between people transcends to non-Ghanaians and visitors to the country.
+Although the country is ethnically diverse, the social bonds between people extend to non-Ghanaians and visitors to the country.
 Whether Ghanaian or foreigner, everyone in Ghana finds incentives to live freely and peacefully with each other.
-While allegiance to ethnic and religious grouping is very high among the majority of people, Ghanaians have rather cultivated ethnic and religious differences as valuable resources for peaceful co-existence in rich diversity (Anquandah, 2013).
-Over the centuries, religion, social and cultural relations, and traditional leadership (chieftaincy), to mention a few, have been major unifying factors of people of different ethnicities in Ghana.
-This places Ghana apart and unique across Africa, a continent where religious, political, social, cultural, civil, and environmental differences maintain tensions and conflicts that obliterate lives, hope, and entire societies daily.
-The wealth of traditional history of different ethnic societies in Ghana offers new insights into cultures in Ghana and Africa.
+While allegiance to ethnic and religious groupings is very high among the majority of people, Ghanaians have rather cultivated ethnic and religious differences as valuable resources for peaceful coexistence in rich diversity (Anquandah, 2013).
+Over the centuries, religion, social and cultural relations, and traditional leadership (chieftaincy), to mention a few, have been important unifying factors for people of different ethnicities in Ghana.
+This makes Ghana unique in Africa, a continent where religious, political, social, cultural, civil, and environmental differences maintain tensions and conflicts that obliterate lives, hopes, and entire societies on a daily basis.
+The rich traditional history of the various ethnic societies in Ghana offers new insights into the cultures of Ghana and Africa.

 Recommended resources for further reading on the culture, society, and history of Ghana: